 - Starfall: Cast this as your first spell of Lunar Eclipse.
 Given the new cooldown refresh mechanism, there's very little reason to do anything else, unless there's an important set of multiple targets to hit with it later in the same cycle.

 - Celestial Alignment: Use this immediately after ending an Eclipse.
 It does not consume a GCD, so cast another spell immediately as it starts (macroing a Moonfire into CA seems reasonable).
 Typically you want to get Starfall and Moonfire going as soon as you start.
-You usually want to refresh Moonfire just before CA falls off, especially if you also have Incarnation up.
+You usually want to refresh Moonfire on every target just before CA falls off, especially if you also have Incarnation up.

 - Incarnation: You want to use this whenever you can have it affect an Eclipse and a Celestial Alignment immediately after.
 This means you should use Incarnation at the beginning of the Eclipse before you're planning to use CA. Since they're on the same cooldown, you should be able to do this throughout the fight.